1. Engage in Environmental Education

 This gives me pause and makes me want to do everything I can to help our precious earth.

 On top of that, with the rise of social media and the ‘different outfit for every photo’ mentality, I’ve seen a correlated rise in fast fashion.
-My New Year resolution is to create a small, sustainable wardrobe that I can travel the world with.
-Clothing from local and conscientious brands.
-Purchasing clothes in neutral colours really helps the pieces stay timeless, and for each garment to go with multiple other pieces.
-Given the flexibility of this type of wardrobe, it’s an easy resolution to stick to.
+My top sustainable travel tip is to create a small, sustainable wardrobe that I can travel the world with—clothing from local and conscientious brands.
+Purchasing clothes in neutral colors really help the pieces stay timeless, and for each garment to go with multiple other pieces.
+Given the flexibility of this type of wardrobe, it’s an easy sustainable travel behavior to stick to.

-Making this change for me helps to reduce cheap toxic dyes which will inevitably be washed into our streams and oceans.
-Ultimately killing our environments.
+This change helped me reduce cheap toxic dyes, which will inevitably be washed into our streams and oceans and ultimately killing our environment.

-If this type of resolution interests you, you can start by shopping in vintage and thrift shops.
+If this eco-travel tip interests you, you can start by shopping in vintage and thrift shops.
 Instead of buying new, you are giving a pre-worn piece new life and helping to reduce the damage to our earth in the meantime.
 Or, search ‘sustainable clothing brands near me’ on Google and support your local makers.
 If you can, pick your new capsule wardrobe up in-store.
 This will help to reduce plastic waste created by shipping.

 Follow Haley on Instagram.